Bankoga/golem/core/configs/config_rules.md

 ## The Purpose of Problem Domains, Regions, and Layers

-A brain network, as implemented by this framework, has 3 levels of organization that affect how cells, at the lowest level, operate.
+A brain network, as implemented by this framework, has 3 levels of asbtraction/organization that affect how cells, at the lowest level, operate.
 The levels, from highest to lowest, are as follows:

 - Problem Domain
 - Region